7.6 Assignment and Finalization

 .
 Raising Program_Error at that point would cause that handler's code to be skipped.
 One would need two nested exception_handler

-for a given master should not be allowed to handle exceptions raised during finalization of that master. - For a Finalize invoked by a transfer of control due to an abort or selection of a terminate alternative, the exception is ignored; any other finalizations due to be performed are performed.
+- For a Finalize invoked by a transfer of control due to an abort or selection of a terminate alternative, the exception is ignored; any other finalizations due to be performed are performed.

 Implementation Permissions

-21.1/3If the execution of an allocator
+20.1/3If the execution of an allocator

 propagates an exception, any parts of the allocated object that were successfully initialized may be finalized as part of the finalization of the innermost master enclosing the allocator